 a.
 If judged to BJCP, the highest average score of all BJCP score cards.

 d.
-If there is a tie, then the remaining two beers are scored and tallied again off the remaining sample.
+If there is a tie, then the remaining two beers are scored and tallied again off the remaining two samples.

 e.
 Winner is announced and awarded the RBA Cup at the end of the day.